awsdocs/amazon-emr-management-guide/doc_source/emr-connect-master-node-ssh.md

-# Connect to the Master Node Using SSH<a name="emr-connect-master-node-ssh"></a>
+# Connect to the master node using SSH<a name="emr-connect-master-node-ssh"></a>

 Secure Shell \(SSH\) is a network protocol you can use to create a secure connection to a remote computer\.
 After you make a connection, the terminal on your local computer behaves as if it is running on the remote computer\.
 Commands you issue locally run on the remote computer, and the command output from the remote computer appears in your terminal window\.

 When you use SSH with AWS, you are connecting to an EC2 instance, which is a virtual server running in the cloud\.
 When working with Amazon EMR, the most common use of SSH is to connect to the EC2 instance that is acting as the master node of the cluster\.

 Using SSH to connect to the master node gives you the ability to monitor and interact with the cluster\.
 You can issue Linux commands on the master node, run applications such as Hive and Pig interactively, browse directories, read log files, and so on\.
 You can also create a tunnel in your SSH connection to view the web interfaces hosted on the master node\.
-For more information, see [View Web Interfaces Hosted on Amazon EMR Clusters](emr-web-interfaces.md)\.
+For more information, see [View web interfaces hosted on Amazon EMR clusters](emr-web-interfaces.md)\.

 To connect to the master node using SSH, you need the public DNS name of the master node\.
 In addition, the security group associated with the master node must have an inbound rule that allows SSH \(TCP port 22\) traffic from a source that includes the client where the SSH connection originates\.
 You may need to add a rule to allow an SSH connection from your client\.
-For more information about modifying security group rules, see [Control Network Traffic with Security Groups](emr-security-groups.md) and [Adding Rules to a Security Group](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-network-security.html) in the *Amazon EC2 User Guide for Linux Instances*\.
+For more information about modifying security group rules, see [Control network traffic with security groups](emr-security-groups.md) and [Adding rules to a security group](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-network-security.html) in the *Amazon EC2 User Guide for Linux Instances*\.

-## Retrieve the Public DNS Name of the Master Node<a name="emr-connect-master-dns"></a>
+## Retrieve the public DNS name of the master node<a name="emr-connect-master-dns"></a>

 You can retrieve the master public DNS name using the Amazon EMR console and the AWS CLI\.